-Maybe you’re considering a hot tub, but aren’t sure whether the money you’ll put into it for installation and maintenance will be worthwhile.
-Or perhaps you’re buying a home that has a hot tub and aren’t sure how that will affect your resale value down the line.
+Maybe you're considering a hot tub and currently looking at one at your local hot tub store, but aren't sure whether the money you'll put into it for installation and maintenance will be worthwhile.
+Or perhaps you're buying a home that has a hot tub and aren't sure how that will affect your resale value down the line.
 Here are the answers to the most common questions about hot tubs when it comes to your home value.

 Portable hot tubs, those found on a showroom floor, can be relocated and as such add no value to the home.
 Even if you have a built-in tub, which sits in the ground like an in-ground swimming pool, it will generally add less value to home than you spent on the feature.
 Another key factor is the climate; hot tubs to add more value in cooler clients where they can be used year-round.